lohnxongmixay/LazyFranchisor/docs/Executive_Presentation.md

 ## Slide 3: Introducing LazyFranchisor: Our Solution
 *   **Vision:** To empower franchisors and franchisees with an intuitive, integrated, and efficient multi-platform system that streamlines operations and fosters growth.
-*   **LazyFranchisor MVP:** A foundational system focusing on the most critical operational aspects to deliver immediate value and establish a robust platform for future expansion.
+*   **LazyFranchisor:** A robust platform designed to evolve from a Minimum Viable Product (MVP) into a comprehensive solution, delivering immediate value and establishing a scalable foundation.
-*   **Key Differentiators:** Multi-platform accessibility, modern technology stack, focus on core business processes.
+*   **Key Differentiators:** Multi-platform accessibility, modern technology stack, modular design for phased expansion, focus on core business processes.

-## Slide 4: Key Features (MVP Focus)
+## Slide 4: Key Features (Current MVP)
 *   **1. Accounting:**
     *   **Sales & Revenue Tracking:** Centralized recording and monitoring of all sales transactions across the franchise network.
     *   **Basic Reporting:** Essential financial insights (e.g., daily/weekly/monthly sales summaries, revenue trends) for both franchisors and individual franchisees.